rwvo/accelerator_views/README.md

 mapped to other accelerators.
 Third arg: pointer/array of `hc::accelerators` to which the pointer needs to be mapped.
 Second arg: number of accelerators in third arg.

-Fill host array with multiple copies of Pi, copy to device 1, copy from device 1 to device 2, copy from device 2 to host, check that the average value in the resulting host array is still Pi.
+Current code example fills host array with multiple copies of Pi, copies from host to device 1, then from device 1 to device 2, and finally from device 2 to host.
+After all the transfers, the code checks if the average value in the resulting host array is still Pi.

-In the current version, I do a `wait()` on all copies, to see the individual times.
+In the current version, I do a `wait()` on all copies, to measure the individual times.
 This appears to also properly synchronize between the devices: device2 should not start the copy back to the host before device1 finishes the copy to device2, and device2 can actually see the results.
-A better way of synchronization using markers is shown in a unit test of the ROCm source code: `hcc/tests/Unit/AcceleratorViewCopy/copy_coherency.cpp`, search for `am_map_to_peers`.
+A better way of synchronization using markers is shown in a unit test of the ROCm source code: see `hcc/tests/Unit/AcceleratorViewCopy/copy_coherency.cpp`, search for `am_map_to_peers`.

 Tested it on a P47 system (EPIC with 4 MI25 GPUs), and the device-to-device transfer doesn't give stellar performance yet: